Greetings!

 From the West Coast to Appalachia

-After a decade of ministry on the West Coast, Erin’s growing desire to be closer to family led us into a year of prayer and discernment.
-By the end of that year, we shared a clear sense of God’s call—out of Los Angeles and toward Asheville, a city we had grown to love over the years and just an hour from her family.
-But rather than join the ministry of an existing church, we sensed a distinct call to plant something new.
-Over the next six months, we brought that sense of calling to mentors, spiritual directors, and the pastors of Collective Church, engaging in a communal discernment process and completing two separate church planting assessments.
-Only after a communal affirmation and the sending partnership of Collective Church, did we then step out.
+After a decade of ministry on the West Coast, Erin’s desire to be closer to family led us into a year of prayer and discernment.
+By the end, we sensed a clear call—out of Los Angeles and toward Asheville, a city we had grown to love and just an hour from her family.
+Rather than join an existing ministry, we felt led to plant something new.
+Over six months, we brought this calling to mentors, spiritual directors, and the pastors of Collective Church, engaging in communal discernment and completing two church planting assessments.
+Only after their affirmation and the sending partnership of Collective did we step out.
+In July 2024, we relocated to Asheville for a year of listening, embedding, and preparation.
+Over these twelve months, our vision has been refined by the unique rhythms of this city, affirmed by neighbors both Christian and not, and confirmed again and again as we discover God already at work ahead of us.

 References